plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 The top of [our "Contact" page says](https://plausible.io/contact):

-> "Our Documentation is a great place for most answers, but if you can't find your answer there, please do contact us using the email address below".
+> Our Documentation is a great place for most answers, but if you can't find your answer there, please do contact us using the email address below.

 We also link to our documentation prominently for our logged in users.